 MSc IHTM Alumni

-The IHTM prepared me to pivot my profession from purely clinical work to developing and managing projects for Medécins Sans Frontières, leading clinical trials and influencing policy.
-The principles of global health I learned in the IHTM continue to direct the questions I ask and how I try to implement solutions."
+IHTM prepared me to pivot my profession from purely clinical work to developing and managing projects for Medécins Sans Frontières, leading clinical trials and influencing policy.
+The principles of global health I learned from IHTM continue to direct the questions I ask and how I try to implement solutions."

 Claire Keene, 2016-17, South Africa, Health Systems Collaborative, University of Oxford.